Television in India

-Currently the major Hindi national general entertainment channels (GECs) that dominate pay television are StarPlus, Sony Entertainment Television, Zee TV, Colors TV and Sony SAB.
+Currently, the major Hindi national general entertainment channels (GECs) that dominate pay television are StarPlus, Sony SAB, Sony Entertainment Television, Zee TV and Colors TV.
 Since 2019, free-to-air Hindi channels like Dangal and Goldmines have drastically increased in popularity due to their availability on DD Free Dish.
 Regional-language channels like Sun TV and Star Vijay (Tamil), Star Maa and Zee Telugu (Telugu), Asianet (Malayalam) and Star Pravah (Marathi) are also among the most popular television channels by viewership.

 Unlike most other countries, major Indian entertainment channels do not air news, with some exceptions in South India like Sun TV and ETV.
 This is partly due to Indian media regulations prohibiting Foreign Direct Investment of more than 26% in print and broadcast news, and foreign-owned broadcasters like Star have exited news broadcast.
 Some broadcasters (such as ABP Group, India Today Group, TV9 and ITV Network) operate only news channels, while others (like NDTV and The Times Group) have both news and non-news channels, while Zee Media Corporation and Network18 Group operate independently of the Zee and Viacom18 entertainment channels, which have foreign shareholdings.

 History

-In January 1950, The Indian Express reported that a television was put up for demonstration at an exhibition in the Teynampet locality of Madras (now Chennai) by B. Sivakumaran, a student of electrical engineering.
-A letter was scanned and its image displayed on a cathode ray tube screen.
+In January 1950, The Indian Express reported that a television was put up for demonstration at an exhibition in the Teynampet locality of Chennai (formerly Madras) by B. Sivakumaran, a student of electrical engineering.
+A letter was scanned and its image was displayed on a cathode-ray tube screen.
 The report said that "It may be this is not the whole of television but it is certainly the most significant link in the system" and added that the demonstration of the sort could be the "first in India".

-The first TV transmitter of India was installed in the Electronics and Telecommunications engineering department of the Government Engineering College, Jabalpur, on 24 October 1951.
+The first TV transmitter in India was installed in the Electronics and Telecommunications Engineering Department of the Jabalpur Engineering College on 24 October 1951.

+In Srinagar, television was first used in the house of the Jan family, which was a huge milestone for industrialisation.

+In 1952, the government's Scientific Advisory Committee for Broadcasting recommended the creation of a pilot station to showcase television's potential to viewers.
+A television demonstration was held in Bombay from 10 to 12 October 1954.
+In 1955, an officer of All India Radio went to the United States to study telecommunications.
+Television remains a widely consumed medium across India, with its reach spanning millions of viewers across urban and rural regions.
+An experiment was conducted at the American Pavilion of the 1955 Indian Industries Fair, which opened on 29 October 1955, with PM Nehru being the first face to appear on television in India.
+Existing radio networks were open to start a television network.